By Fiona McKim

 Reasons to avoid

 The Dyson Airwrap isn’t going to be for everyone.
-To begin with, there is the obvious expense, and if you're someone who wants to blast your hair dryer in the most fuss-free manner possible and doesn’t like to play around with your style much, then it’s not going to suit you either.
-Having said that, if you do like to experiment with different styles, like drying first, then curling in waves, adding volume with rollers, or smoothing with a hot brush, you will very likely try the Dyson Airwrap and wonder where it has been all of your life.
+To begin with, there is the obvious expense.
+It’s not going to suit you either if you're someone who wants to blast your hair dryer in the most fuss-free manner possible and don't like to play around with your style much.
+Regardless, if you do like to experiment with different styles, like drying first, then curling in waves, adding volume with rollers, or smoothing with a hot brush, you will very likely try the Dyson Airwrap and wonder where it has been all of your life.

 Using the Airwrap is so enjoyable you might actually start looking forward to styling your hair in the morning.
 If you go for the Airwrap Complete, you will get a total of six attachments that cover everything you can imagine doing with your 'do: A dryer attachment that essentially turns it into the Supersonic Dryer (minus the styling nozzles); 30mm and 40mm barrels to create waves of varying degrees of tightness; a round volumizing brush; plus firm and soft smoothing brushes.
 Each one is neatly clicked and locked into the top of the styler and the world is your hair-shaping oyster!

 It is worth pointing out that for the Airwrap's Coanda-effect technology to work (more on that below), the curling barrels do need to be switched between left and right sides, which is a minor inconvenience but one that is more than justified by the rest of the slick user experience.

 Most of the attachments are novice-friendly, but there’s definitely a knack for using the waving barrels, which you probably won't master the first time.
-But we found the sleek sexiness of the device more than enough motivation to keep trying and, by the third time we had nailed it, after which our usual curling wand was starting to look outdated and more than a little damaging in our eyes.
+But we found the sleek sexiness of the device is more than enough motivation to keep trying, and we had nailed it by the third time—after our usual curling wand was starting to look outdated and more than a little damaging in our eyes.